meta-llama/llama3/README.md

 5. Once you get the email, navigate to your downloaded llama repository and run the download.sh script.
     - Make sure to grant execution permissions to the download.sh script
     - During this process, you will be prompted to enter the URL from the email.
-    - Do not use the “Copy Link” option but rather make sure to manually copy the link from the email.
+    - Do not use the “Copy Link” option; copy the link from the email manually.

 6. Once the model/s you want have been downloaded, you can run the model locally using the command below:
 ```bash